Current Awareness Strategy Blog

 • Do your staff/end-users/clients need extra training and support?

 • Is the firm expanding?
-Are specific groups coming onboard?
+Are specific groups coming on board?

-Building a culture of experimentation isn’t always about the bottom line
+Cultivating a culture of experimentation isn’t always about the bottom line

 Conclusion

-I would hope by now that your firm has recognised the value of their information and innovation centres.
+Information and innovation professionals don't always have the financial expertise to crunch numbers, but we do have the imagination to work innovatively within a strategic framework.
+We can transform ourselves and we can create new opportunities.
+Your firm has recognised the value of your information and innovation centres.
 Creativity, flexibility and lateral thinking will flesh out the stories behind the figures.
 Your budget is the way to future success, so have the confidence to present it like that.

 Subscribe by email